sal55/langs/MLang/Modules.md

                          Creat a subprogram namespace C
                          Read further directives from source file C.m in current subprogram search path

-    linkdll D            Add D.dll the list of imported DLLs Can also specify as "D", or a header-variable
+    linkdll D            Add D.dll to the list of imported DLLs Can also specify as "D", or a header-variable

-    linklib E            Add E.ml the list of imported ML library files (ML is my version of DLL)
+    linklib E            Add E.ml to the list of imported ML library files (ML is my version of DLL)

-    modulepath "F"       Use this path as search path for subsequent modules.
-Can also specify as a header-var headerpath "G"       Use this path as search path for subsequent imports.
+    modulepath expr      Use this path as search path for subsequent modules headerpath expr      Use this path as search path for subsequent imports.
                          These two can also be done using `setvar`

+(M applications already link to these DLLs on Windows: `msvcrt gdi32 user32 kernel32` automatically.)

 **Special directives:**